 If you are a mom/mom-to-be in need of essential baby items, we can help.
 Please complete the application and make sure to include a list of what you need.
 We will review your application and basis of need, and do our best to provide you with what you seek.
-If you live outside of Santa Barbara County, California, then our ability to help you is limited to sending a care package of small items like clothes, blankets, toys, bottles, etc. If you live within Santa Barbara County then you need to arrange the pick up of your donation, which will be available in Santa Barbara.
-Pick ups are scheduled for Saturdays and Sundays
+We are only able to offer donations to families located in Santa Barbara County, CA. You will need to arrange the pick up of your donation, and can have a friend or family member assist with this.

 Resources in Santa Barbara County: